signebedi/mercutio/docs/index.md

 player.mod(name='beringor barthenon, guardian of bradley gardens')
 ```

 Write your character details to a pickle file using the save() method.
-Note, this will save your character under their designated name and may experience errors if you used non-friendly characters.
+Note, this will save your character under their designated name and may experience errors if you used non-friendly characters:
 ```python
 player.save()
 ```

-Load character details from a pickle file using the load_player() method.
+Load character details from a pickle file using the load_player() method:
 ```python
 player.load_player(filename='balthor batwing, earl of pentham.pickle')
 ```